acorn-io/runtime/docs/docs/60-Architecture/02-security-considerations.md

 ### Scope/Access

-Credentials are valid for all Acorn Apps and Acorn Images in a namespace.
+Credentials are valid for all Acorn apps and Acorn images in a namespace.
-Any user that has privileges to push or pull and Acorn Image will implicitly be using the credentials stored in that namespace.
+Any user that has privileges to push or pull and Acorn image will implicitly be using the credentials stored in that namespace.
-Similarly any Acorn App that is deployed will use the credentials available in the namespace to pull the Acorn Image and referenced Docker images.
+Similarly any Acorn app that is deployed will use the credentials available in the namespace to pull the Acorn image and referenced Docker images.

 ### CLI